-Writer, spoken word performer, horror know-it-all, Lizzie Violet is the dark little girl, with a crooked smile.
-A lover of all things creepy, including horror silent movies, she is also a well-known Zombiephile.
-She is currently working on a novel, a poetry/short story manuscript and a horror movie short.
-Her own writing can be found amongst some of Canada’s finest literary magazines including Carousel, Nest, and NorthWord and most recently in the anthology about Redheads, Canadian Ginger.
+Lizzie Violet is the dark little girl, with a crooked smile.
+A lover of all things creepy, including horror silent movies.
+She is currently working on a novel and various other writing projects.
+Her own writing can be found amongst some of Canada’s finest literary magazines including Carousel, Nest, and NorthWord and most recently in the anthology about Redheads, Canadian Ginger (alongside Margaret Atwood).

 But hey… I wouldn’t be a full-time artist if I didn’t keep that plate full.
-I also run a monthly b-movie night with my partner-in-crime Zoltan Du Lac in the performance space at The Imperial.
-(First Saturday of every month) Please check out Killer B Cinema — https://www.facebook.com/killerbcinema/
+I also run a monthly b-movie night with my partner-in-crime Zoltan Du Lac in the performance space at See-Scape.
+(First Friday of every month) Please check out Killer B Cinema — https://www.facebook.com/killerbcinema/

 Chlamydia Is Not a Flower – CAROUSEL 30/31

 The Hum After – The Big Art Book